The English version of this document is provided for your convenience only. The German version of this document will govern our relationship.

 - If the processing is unlawful and you oppose the erasure of the personal data and request the restriction of its use instead;

 - If you have objected to the processing in accordance with Art.
-21(1) GDPR and it has not yet been verified whether our legitimate reasons override yours.
+21(1) GDPR and it has yet to be determined whether we have compelling legitimate grounds that override your interests.

-Where processing of personal data that concerns you has been restricted, such data – apart from being retained – may be processed only with your consent or for the purpose of establishing, exercising, or defending legal claims or protecting the rights of another natural or legal person or on the grounds of an important public interest of the Union or of a Member State.
-If the restriction of processing has been implemented in accordance with the above conditions, you will be informed by us before the restriction has been lifted.
+If the processing of your personal data has been restricted, such data – apart from being stored – may be processed only with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+If processing has been restricted in accordance with the above conditions, you will be informed by us before the restriction has been lifted.

 If you have exercised your right to have your data rectified or erased, or have asked for its processing to be restricted, pursuant to Art.
-19 GDPR we are obliged to provide notice of the same to all recipients to whom your data has been disclosed, unless this proves impossible or involves a disproportionate effort.
+19 GDPR, we are obliged to provide notice of the same to all recipients to whom your data has been disclosed, unless this proves impossible or would involve a disproportionate effort.
 It is your right to have us inform you regarding such recipients.

 Pursuant to Art.
-20 GDPR, you have the right to obtain personal data you have provided to the controller in a structured, commonly used and machine-readable format.
-You also have the right to transmit this data to another data controller without any interference from us, provided that
+20 GDPR, you have the right to obtain personal data you have provided to us in a structured, commonly used and machine-readable format.
+You also have the right to transfer this data to another controller without any hindrance by us, provided that:

-In exercising this right, you also have the right to request that personal data concerning you be transferred directly by us to another controller, insofar as this is technically feasible.
-The exercise of this right may not adversely affect the rights and freedoms of others.
-The right to data portability shall not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in us.
+In exercising this right, you also have the right to request that personal data concerning you is transferred directly by us to another controller, where technically feasible.
+This must not adversely affect the rights and freedoms of others.
+The right to data portability does not apply to the processing of personal data that is required for a task that is performed in the public interest or the exercise of official authority vested in us.

 Pursuant to Art.
 21 GDPR, you have the right to object, on grounds relating to your particular situation, at any time to the processing of personal data concerning you that is based on Art.
 6(1)(e) or (f) GDPR, including profiling based on those provisions.
 We will then no longer process your personal data unless we are able to demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

 You have the right to withdraw any consent you have provided us under data protection law at any time.
-Such a withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.
+Withdrawing consent has no bearing on the lawfulness of any processing performed up to the point of such withdrawal.

 Pursuant to Art.
 22 GDPR, you have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 This does not apply if the decision:

-- Is necessary for entering into, or performance of, a contract between you and us;
+- Is necessary for entering into, or the performance of, a contract between you and us;

-Our website contains links to online content provided by third parties.
+Our web pages contain links to online content provided by third parties.
 When creating the respective link, we checked the online content provided by third parties to determine whether it violated applicable civil law or criminal laws.
 However, it cannot be ruled out that such content may be subsequently changed by the respective providers.
-If you are of the opinion that external sites for which links have been provided violate applicable law or have other inappropriate content, please let us know.
-We will follow-up on your information and remove the external link if necessary.
-OpenProject is not responsible for the content and availability of external websites to which links have been provided.
+If you believe that third-party sites for which links have been provided violate applicable law or have other inappropriate content, please let us know.
+We will follow up on your information and remove the third-party link if necessary.
+OpenProject is not responsible for the content and availability of third-party websites to which links have been provided.